-Founded in 1981 by two pioneering scientists, Repligen is a leader today in Protein A ligand manufacturing, and is focused on becoming a trusted solutions provider for bioprocessing.
+Founded in 1981 by two pioneering scientists, Repligen is a leader today in bioprocessing filtration technologies, pre-packed chromatography columns and Protein A ligand manufacturing.

 Repligen was founded in 1981 by two distinguished scientists who pioneered breakthrough advances in science and technology.

 Alexander Rich was co-Chair of the Repligen Board of Directors until 2014.
 He was a Professor at the Massachusetts Institute of Technology since 1958.
 Considered a founding father of the field of molecular biology, he received the National Medal of Science in 1995.
 He passed away on April 27, 2015 at 90 years old.

 Paul Schimmel is the Ernest and Jean Hahn Professor at The Skaggs Institute for Chemical Biology at The Scripps Research Institute.
 He formerly was the John D. and Catherine T. MacArthur Professor of Biochemistry and Biophysics in the Department of Biology at the Massachusetts Institute of Technology.
 His principal scientific contributions include the discovery of “The Second Genetic Code" and expansion of the functional genome.